BaturalpArisoy/stac2cube/README.md

 ## How to run on HPC
 A documentation file on how to use stac2cube features on terrabyte's HPC for compute-intensive processes and for faster processing time can be found in the [slurm folder](https://github.com/BaturalpArisoy/stac2cube/tree/main/slurm).
-Don't forget to look at *how_to_use.txt*.
+Reading step by step is actually pretty simple.

 ## Access and Licensing Details for STAC Catalogs